cathy-chen/pebble-link/README.md

-# pebble-link
-Website for our McHacks 2015 project, Pebble Link.
+# Website for our McHacks 2015 project, Pebble Link.
+Check it out at [wearableapplications.me](http://wearableapplications.me).
+If that doesn't work, click [here](http://cathy-chen.github.io/pebble-link/).